Effective Randomness for Continuous Measures: Abstract

 \section{Abstract}

 We investigate which infinite binary sequences (reals) are effectively random with respect to some continuous (i.e., non-atomic) probability measure.
 We prove that for every $n$, all but countably many reals are $n$-random for such a measure, where $n$ indicates the arithmetical complexity of the Martin-Löf tests allowed.
-The proof is based on a Borel determinacy argument and presupposes the existence of infinitely many iterates of the power set of the natural numbers.
+The proof rests upon an application of Borel determinacy.
+Therefore, the proof presupposes the existence of infinitely many iterates of the power set of the natural numbers.
 In the second part of the paper we present a metamathematical analysis showing that this assumption is indeed necessary.
 More precisely, there exists a computable function $G$ such that, for any $n$, the statement ``All but countably many reals are $G(n)$-random with respect to a continuous probability measure'' cannot be proved in $\ZFC^-_n$.
 Here $\ZFC^-_n$ stands for Zermelo-Fraenkel set theory with the Axiom of Choice, where the Power Set Axiom is replaced by the existence of $n$-many iterates of the power set of the natural numbers.
 The proof of the latter fact rests on a very general obstruction to randomness, namely the presence of an internal definability structure.